Technical Writing and Search Engine Optimization: Six Tips to Boost Sales and Decrease Costs

 - A Webmaster, who can assist with web design and technical aspects of the overall SEO process.

-SEO can be applied to both inbound marketing, which means conducting online activities that draw customers to your site, and customer support.
-Since you most likely already provide product or service support content, applying SEO principles and best practices to it not only helps increase sales, but also decreases customer service calls that produce greater cost savings.
+Since you most likely already provide product or service support content, applying SEO principles and best practices to it not only helps increase sales but also decreases customer service calls that produce more significant cost savings.
 Let’s say that the average cost of a customer support call at your company costs $30.
-By reducing the monthly call volume by 500 calls, you could help save your company $15,000 on a monthly basis.
+By reducing the monthly call volume by 500 inbound calls, you could help save your company $15,000 every month.

 So how can you get involved in this process?
 I recommend you start by focusing on the following six areas: